Japan at the Rugby World Cup

 The Japan national team have competed in every Rugby World Cup since the inaugural tournament in 1987.
 They are so far the only team to reach the Rugby World Cup through Asian regional qualifying.
 In 2019, they progressed to the quarterfinals for the first time in their participation, making them the first Asian team to do so in the tournament.

 Their best performance was in the 2015 Rugby World Cup.
 Japan beat South Africa 34–32 in their first match of pool play, in what was described as the "greatest Rugby World Cup shock ever".
 They went on to beat Samoa and the United States in pool play.
 They won three games out of four in pool play, the same as Scotland and South Africa, but unlike the other two, Japan did not get any bonus points, so the other two qualified for the quarter-finals.

 Japan's first victory was a 52–8 win over Zimbabwe at the 1991 tournament under coach Hiroaki Shukuzawa.
 Their worst defeat came at the 1995 Rugby World Cup, when they lost to New Zealand by 145–17, in a defeat blamed for setting the development of rugby union in Japan back by several years.

-In 2007 and 2011 Japan drew with Canada.
+In 2007 ended a 13 match World Cup losing streak with a draw against Canada.
+In 2011 Japan drew with Canada again.

 Japan hosted the tournament for the first time at the 2019 Rugby World Cup, reaching the quarter-finals.
 Typhoon Hagibis impacted the tournament, causing three matches to be cancelled and threatened some other matches.